Upcoming Events

 Bringing the marine world into schools!

-With support from our private sponsor we brought the short documentary ‘Seaweed, A Love Story‘ to schools in Sep & Oct 2025, talked about life on our rocky reefs, donated learning resources to the school libraries and took some of the students on scuba dives on VR headsets!
+Sep & Oct 2025.
+With support from our private sponsor we brought the short documentary ‘Seaweed, A Love Story‘ to schools, talked about life on our rocky reefs, donated learning resources to the school libraries and took some of the students on scuba dives on VR headsets!
 Schools visited include Berhampore, Ōwhiro Bay and Redwood School.
 Read more about our school programme here.

 Movie Screening at VUW